phorks/phork-blazor-reactivity/docs/DETAILS.md

 There are two types of observed bindings, direct bindings and converted bindings.

-Observed bindings can be created by the overloads of `Binding` method on a `ReactivityManager` or a reactive component (which in turn directs the call to its internal `ReactivityManager`).
+Observed bindings can be created by the overloads of `Binding` method on a reactive component.
 There are two overloads.
 One for direct bindings and one for converted bindings.
 Both of the overloads accept a [value accessor](#value-accessor) as the first parameter.

 ### Returned Value of Observed Bindings